varniha/git-workshop/README.md

 # git-workshop
-Feedback for git and git hub workshop
+Feedback for git and git hub workshop!
+Thank you for the useful and interesting session on git and github.